 Most men have sported the five o’clock shadow before – even if only by accident.
-This light stubble and ‘stache usually appear after skipping a few days shaving.
-This look has now become a signature short beard style that’s easy to shape, even if you have a patchy beard.
+This light stubble and ‘stache usually appear after skipping a few days of shaving.
+This look has now become a signature beard style that’s easy to shape, even if you have a patchy beard.

 The 5 o’clock shadow is the first appearance of facial hair growth on a man’s face.
 Typically, a man shaves in the morning and throughout the day facial hair grows, then becomes visibly noticeable by the end of a common workday or 5 0’clock.